Free BibMe APA Format Guide & Generator

-If your source was written by a company, organization, government agency, or other type of group, include the group's name in full in the first in text citation.
-In any in text citations following it, it is acceptable to shorten the group name to something that is simple and understandable.
+If your source was written by a company, organization, government agency, or other type of group, include the group's name in full in the first in text or parenthetical citation.
+In any APA citations following it, it is acceptable to shorten the group name to something that is simple and understandable.

 1st citation: (American Eagle Outfitters, 2017)